peteroupc/html3dutil/doc/H3DU.Math.md

 A three-element vector giving
-the red, green, and blue components, in that order, of the given color in linearized sRGB.
+the red, green, and blue components, in that order, of the given color in linear sRGB.
 The alpha component will be as specified in the "srgb" parameter.
 (Type: Array.&lt;number>)

 <a name='H3DU.Math.colorTosRGB'></a>
 ### (static) H3DU.Math.colorTosRGB(lin)

-Converts a color from linearized to companded sRGB using the sRGB transfer function, and returns a new vector with the result.
+Converts a color from linear sRGB to companded sRGB using the sRGB transfer function, and returns a new vector with the result.

-Linearized RGB is linear because of its linear relationship of light emitted by a surface of the given color.
+Linear RGB is linear because of its linear relationship of light emitted by a surface of the given color.

 #### Parameters

-* `lin` (Type: Array.&lt;number>)<br>A three- or four-element vector giving the red, green, and blue components, in that order, of a linearized RGB color.
+* `lin` (Type: Array.&lt;number>)<br>A three- or four-element vector giving the red, green, and blue components, in that order, of a linear RGB color.
 The alpha component is either the fourth element in the case of a four-element vector, or 1.0 in the case of a three-element vector.
 Each element in the vector ranges from 0 through 1.

 #### Return Value